This article on the real estate contract is designed from a buyer's perspective. However, sellers may learn something from it too.

 deposit is directly related to how much faith the seller will have in

 your offer.
-Do you want it to be taken seriously?
+Do you want your offer to be taken seriously?
 Offer a ...

 It doesn't really cost you anything and it may encourage the seller to treat your offer more favourably.
 Also, your completion (possession) date will depend on when you're able to move from your present home, whether owned or leased.
 But be prepared to compromise when negotiating a real estate contract.